auth0/docs/articles/architecture-scenarios/b2c/user-provisioning.md

 ### Use your own identity data store

-If you want to use your own identity store, perhaps because you’ve got applications which you aren’t ready to migrate or can’t be migrated, use Auth0’s identity store proxying capability.

-You can configure the Auth0 [Database Connections](/connections/database/custom-db) type to proxy an existing identity store.
+If you want to use your own identity store, perhaps because you’ve got applications which you aren’t ready to migrate or can’t be migrated, use Auth0’s [Database Connections](/connections/database/custom-db) to proxy an existing identity store.

 ### Use Auth0 as the identity data store

-Auth0 provides identity storage to help you manage the burden of storing user credentials safely and securely.
-If you’ve already got a legacy identity store, you can use Auth0’s user migration capabilities.
+Auth0 provides identity data storage to help you manage the burden of storing user credentials safely and securely.
+If you have a legacy identity store that you would like Auth0 to host, you can use Auth0’s user migration capabilities.

 ## User migration

-In addition to hosting user profiles, Auth0 can proxy your legacy identity store and provide a secure Auth0 hosted replacement using Auth0 database donnections.

-If you decide to use Auth0 instead of your legacy identity store then you can [migrate users](/users/concepts/overview-user-migration) either with bulk migration or progressively with automatic migration.
+If you decide to use Auth0 instead of your own identity store, you can [migrate users](/users/concepts/overview-user-migration) with bulk migration or progressively with automatic migration.
 You can also choose a two-phased approach to user migration, using automatic migration first, then using bulk migration for the users that remain.
 For other scenarios, see [User Migration Scenarios](/users/references/user-migration-scenarios).

 ### Bulk migration